PlagueHO/CosmosDB/README.md

 > **Important Index Notes**
 >
 > The _Hash_ index Kind is no longer supported by Cosmos DB.
-An exception will
-> be thrown if an attempt to create one is made.
 > A warning will be displayed if the Hash index Kind is used.
 > The Hash index Kind will be removed in a future BREAKING release of the Cosmos DB module.
 > See [this page](https://docs.microsoft.com/en-us/azure/cosmos-db/index-types#index-kind)